We may earn affiliate commissions for the recommended products. Learn more.

 Keeper makes sharing passwords and files an absolute breeze.
 If you want to share login details with someone, you can share them easily via email, airdrop, SMS, or share access to link.
 The default sharing mode is View Only, but you can change that easily in the settings.
 It also has a One-Time Share option that can be really helpful, particularly if you want to share passwords with someone who doesn’t have a Keeper account.

-keeper password sharing
+password sharing keeper

 KeePass, on the other hand, isn’t great when it comes to sharing passwords.
 If you want to share your entire database, you can send the file via email, or put it online.
 But there’s no built-in secure messaging system, so there’s no easy or secure way of sharing individual passwords or databases.